What is BEACONS?

 A research project that is expanding traditional newborn screening programs to allow them to, for the first time ever, offer large-scale newborn genome screening as part of the existing state newborn screening programs.

-This NIH-funded study will give parents of newborns in several states across the U.S. the opportunity to screen their baby’s DNA for up to hundreds of health conditions that are medically actionable in the first year of life.
+This NIH-funded study will give parents of newborns in several states and territories across the U.S. the opportunity to screen their baby’s DNA for up to hundreds of health conditions that are medically actionable in the first year of life.

-The goal of this study will be to better understand the feasibility of offering genomic newborn screening as part of the already existing state public health newborn screening programs, including understanding the interest, uptake and reactions of parents, the newborn screening public health community, clinicians and other important stakeholders.
+The goal of this study will be to better understand the feasibility of offering genomic newborn screening as part of the already existing state newborn screening programs, including understanding the interest, uptake and reactions of parents, the newborn screening public health community, clinicians and other important stakeholders.

 Participant Family Journey.